First, what is acne?

 - Prevention of squamous cell carcinoma (a type of skin cancer) in high-risk patients

-Note: For those who have found this article through the wish to learn more about Accutane, we are going to continue to use the term throughout this article, even though it has been discontinued since 2009 and Isotretinoin is the main title for similar treatment in present day.
+Note: For those who have found this article through the wish to learn more about Accutane, we are going to continue to use the term throughout this article, even though it has been discontinued since 2009 and Isotretinoin is the main title for similar treatment in the present day.

 How does Accutane work?